Conditions of Carriage

 Please see Article 9.1.3 in our Conditions of Carriage.

 To be eligible for any of the rights listed above passengers must have a confirmed reservation on the flight (or have been transferred by us onto the flight from another flight on which they had a confirmed reservation) and be in possession of a paper ticket or e-ticket itinerary receipt (or, for UK tour operator bookings, an ATOL receipt specifying the flight).
 In addition, passengers’ rights in respect of a delay only arise if they have presented themselves for check-in in good time.
+This regulation shall not apply to passengers travelling free of charge or at a reduced fare, not available directly or indirectly to the public.
 If you do have any complaints regarding your ability to exercise your rights, please contact our customer relations department.
 In the event that your complaint is still not answered to your satisfaction, you may wish to contact the CAA, CAA HOUSE, 45-59 Kway, London WC2B 6TE, United Kingdom.

 Conduct On Board Aircraft